Statue of Constantine the Great, York: Yorkshire Day

 The statue was one of several in York gagged by the Yorkshire Party on Yorkshire Day (1 August) 2016 as part of a campaign to highlight the lack of devolved government in the region.

 On Yorkshire Day 2018 the statue was dressed in a flat cap and given two chocolate themed props: a giant Kit Kat and Terry's Chocolate Orange.

 Theft of sword

 The statue's sword was stolen in September 2016.
 A homeless man, John Flanagan, was prosecuted for the damage – the sword had been kicked from the statue and then brandished by Flanagan before he deposited it in a drain.
 The restoration of the statue by York Civic Trust was undertaken in November 2016 and cost £783.

-Coronavirus pandemic

-The statue was found to be wearing a protective face mask during the COVID-19 pandemic.

 'Culture War'

 In June 2020 the Daily Telegraph reported that the statue was 'under review' following complaints received by York Minster about Constantine's support of slavery in light of the Black Lives Matter movement.
 In subsequent articles in The Guardian and the York Press it was reported that the York Minster had not received any complaints about the statue and that it was not specifically under review.
 The Guardian described the story as an "imaginary statue scandal" as part of a culture war.